Skip to content

 Salt-Preserved Limes

 One other thing that does kind of fall under this “curing and smoking” category is Salt-Preserved Limes.
-A mason jar, sliced limes, and kosher salt will = a jar of the saltiest, briniest goodness for margaritas you ever did see.
+A mason jar, sliced limes, and kosher salt will = be a jar of the saltiest, briniest goodness for margaritas you have ever seen.

 This page from NCHFP has more in-depth information about curing and smoking meats.